 Online grocery may still be relatively small in Australia today, but it has the potential to grow very rapidly once initial adoption rates increase and challenges are overcome.
 Once consumers break through the trial barrier, retailers who get the assortment, delivery and seamless online experience factors right will benefit from the frequent purchasing patterns of regular online shoppers.

 Want to find out more?
-Purcchase a copy of the Nielsen E-Commerce report.
+Purchase a copy of the Nielsen Australian Grocery E-Commerce report here!

 ABOUT THE NIELSEN GROCERY E-COMMERCE REPORT